Oan-Dev/Oan-Dev/README.md

 <br><br><br>

-### The cuurently Languages and Tools in under study
+### The currently Languages and Tools in under study

 <br>